A step-by-step guide

 • Quality: Rent a beginner violin or buy an instrument that fits your budget.

-• Advice: Get advice from a teacher or music shop.
+• Advice: Get advice from a teacher or music store.

 3. Take lessons